Panda Express Fried Rice

 This post may contain affiliate links.
 Please read my disclosure policy.

-Panda Express Fried Rice is as classic as it gets – and with my copycat Panda Express Chinese rice recipe, you’ll have enough to feed the whole family in less than 30 minutes!
-Tasty rice is fried up with fluffy, buttery eggs and vegetables in a quick yet delicious single skillet dish!!
+Panda Express Fried Rice is as classic as it gets — and with my copycat Panda Express rice recipe, you’ll have enough to feed the whole family in less than 30 minutes!
+Tasty Chinese fried rice restaurant style is made with fluffy, buttery eggs and vegetables in a quick yet delicious single skillet dish!!

 Panda Express Fried Rice

-The absolute best Chinese rice recipe you can find will be simple, quick, and authentic – and this guide checks all the boxes!
+The absolute best Chinese rice recipe you can find will be simple, quick, and authentic — and this copycat Panda Express rice checks all the boxes!

-Simmering sesame oil flavors and fluffs up a mountain of steamed rice with a handful of vegetables, plus a serving of eggs, for a meal that’s certifiably satisfying!
+Sesame oil flavors and fluffs up a mountain of steamed rice with a handful of vegetables plus a serving of eggs for a meal that’s certifiably satisfying!

-This Panda Express™ fried rice recipe is so great for saving time and money in the kitchen.
+This copycat version of fried rice from Panda Express™ is so great for saving time and money in the kitchen.

-Even my pork fried rice, broccoli beef, mushroom chicken and kung pao chicken recipes are budget friendly, super quick, and beyond tasty!
+Pair it with my broccoli beef, mushroom chicken, and Kung Pao chicken recipes — they’re also budget-friendly, super quick, and beyond tasty!

-- Long Grain Rice – If you’re going for fluffy, not sticky, then long grain is the way to go!
+• Long Grain Rice – If you’re going for fluffy, not sticky, then long grain is the way to go for fried rice like Panda Express!

 And if you’re not a fan, you have plenty of alternatives – vegetable, olive, avocado, and peanut oils would all do the trick.